-Vancouver Sun political correspondent Vaughn Palmer brings us the latest from Canada.
-Film critic Robert Horton looks at presidents on the silver screen.
-Then, Michael Parks wraps up the region's recent economic news.
+Vancouver Sun political correspondent Vaughn Palmer brings us the latest news from Canada.
+Film critic Robert Horton previews "The Hobbit."
+Then, we look at Northwest companies in the news with Michael Parks.

 Last year we spoke with author Jason Zinoman who wrote, "Shock Value: How a Few Eccentric Outsiders Gave Us Nightmares, Conquered Hollywood, and Invented Modern Horror," and took some calls.
 To celebrate Halloween we've decided to bring you some highlights from that interview and a little more.

 The new documentary "Hellbound" looks at the emerging debate among evangelical Christians about whether hell exists.
 Filmmaker Kevin Miller interviews a variety of people for the movie including Seattle evangelical pastor Mark Driscoll of the Mars Hill Church.